 We’ve subscribed to Herbal Roots Zine magazine by herbalist Kristine Brown and have really used and enjoyed it!
 This is a hand-crafted publication especially for children to teach them about herbs and healing plants.
 Each issue includes crossword puzzles, recipes, stories, illustrations, crafts and a whole host of other nifty stuff.

 It’s not cheap, FYI, but what we learned this year and the volume of information in each issue, I definitely got what I paid for.
 Especially since this is something on which I’m willing to spend a little money!
-The issue on cranberries inspired us to make these and they were so fun!
+The issue on cranberries inspired us to make these frozen foraged bird feeders, and they were so fun!

-Here’s an Introduction to Herbs for Kids from Herbal Academy.
+Here’s an Introduction fo Herbs for Kids from Herbal Academy.
 This is a series of articles to help kids become acquainted with herbs.

 - Herbal Craft – Homemade Herbal Slime and Herbal Moon Sand – both so fun and tactile!

-- Window Clings made from herbs and which can be eaten because of what they’re made of
+- Window Clings made from herbs and which can be eaten because of what they’re made from.

-If you’re new to herbs, get started with our short e-book, The Potted Herb.
+If you and the kids are new to herbs, get started with our short e-book, The Potted Herb.
 This book will get you growing herbs in pots this year regardless of where you live or how much space you have.
 It outlines a collection of well known herbs for culinary and wellness uses.
-We’ll teach you how to grow and use these wonderful plants – anyone can grow an herb garden this year!
+We’ll teach you how to grow and use these wonderful plants – every child can grow an herb garden this year!

 I’ve recently been invited to join a herb group that is very pro Dr. Christopher.
 I would be interested in your pros and cons as I know very little about his ideas–just looked briefly at his website.
 My main interest is in planting a large section of my garden in herbs that will thrive beautifully.